ciderella/fellowship-handbook/language.md

 # Language
-If this is your first time traveling to Russia, you will definitely experience that linguistic phase shift once you get off the plane.
-You will mainly notice the difference in the alphabet (you probably already know this), but also, there is a 0.01% chance that you meet someone who speaks your native language.
+Eventhough you can get by without learning Russian in the university, you will miss out a lot if you don't.
+There are very few people outside of Innopolis that can converse in English fluently and the nubmer of people that can converse in your native languages is even fewer.
+Further more, most of the talks and seminars given in the university will be in Russian.
+Learning Russian will make travelling less of a hassle, and who knows, maybe even to make friends with a few locals

-The most important tool you need to have before landing is the **offline** version of the Translate application (Google or Yandex), it will be your best friend for a few months.Yandex Translate offers more accuracy translating from russian and vice-versa
+The most important tool you need to have before landing is the **offline** version of the Translate application (Google or Yandex), it will be your best friend for a few months.
+Yandex Translate offers more accuracy translating from russian and vice-versa

 It is better to have realistic expectations about learning Russian.
 That will save you a lot of time and avoid confusion.
 Give [this](https://web.archive.org/web/20191130195821/https://www.reddit.com/r/russian/comments/bzqz08/the_russian_learning_journey_tips_truths_myths/) a read first.

 ### General Tips From Polyglots
+- Focus on speaking first, grammar comes easier once you know how to speak
+  - Avoid the trap of spending too much time on learning grammar and vocabulary then ended up having little speaking skill like [this guy](https://www.npr.org/sections/thetwo-way/2015/07/21/424980378/winner-of-french-scrabble-title-does-not-speak-french)
 - If you can connect emotionally with the language, you will have a better experience learning, find your "why"
 - Consume your favorite media in target language.
 Get into interesting contents ASAP, listens to contents with transcripts, listens and reading go together.
 - Make sure you understand before you memory, understanding is addictive